shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 About me
 =====
-I’m a Research Assistant Professor (PhD Advisor) in School of Computer Science at Shanghai Jiao Tong University (SJTU), and a member of AI and Cognization Security Lab.
+I’m a Research Assistant Professor (PhD Advisor) in School of Computer Science at Shanghai Jiao Tong University (SJTU), and a member of Artificial Intelligence and Cognization Security (AICS) Lab.

 I’m actively looking for a few undergrad students to work together.
 Please feel free to drop me an email with your CV if you are interested!